davidtreth/taklow-kernewek/README.txt

 kernewek_corpus/stripped/
 a folder containing text files of the texts, with only the text itself, removing explanatory notes, translators notes, stage directions, character names heading a paragraph etc. Where something is unclear if it is part of the main text, my rule has been to retain lines that are part of the line numbering, e.g. the Latin lines spoken by the doctor in 1446-1447 of Bewnans Meriasek.
 For Tregear, I manually removed editorial annotations - usually in single or double square brakets, though some single square brackets [] are part of the text and have been retained.
 These represent places where the correct text is unclear.
 The curly brackets {} are assimilated loanwords, and angle brackets <> unassimilated (mostly) English words.
 Text enclosed by plus signs + + were crossed out in the original manuscript.
 I have uploaded several files with and without the []{}<> marks - though text is always retained, and a file without the crossed out words.

+GM09_words_notinSWF/
+some work on words found in Gerlyver Meur 2009 but not in the SWF online dictionary as of 2019.
+To start with, I focused on a list of words containing apostrophes:
+GM09_words_apostrophes.txt
+this was because the tokenization meant that some of these words actually got split to two words in the output

+and a list of words where backwards segmentation failed:
+GM09_words_bkwd_segfails.txt
+in these cases, the backwards segmentation starting from the end of the word assumes a semi-vowel y which leaves an incomplete syllable before it.